How to Find the Best Snorkel Sets – Editor’s Picks for 2020

 The lenses connect to a skirt that is made from soft silicone.
 This silicone skirt provides an excellent seal with your face while being comfortable to wear and durable.
 The silicone skirt is transparent which can let some more light into the mask.

 The straps connect securely to the frame of the snorkel mask and provide comfortable and convenient adjustment possibilities.
 You will typically be able to get a tight and waterproof seal with pretty much any face shape and size.

 On the side of the face strap is a clip to connect the Cressi Supernova snorkel to the snorkel mask.
-The snorkel is a dry snorkel and is easily the best part of this set.
-Cressi has it down when it comes to dry snorkels.
+The snorkel is a high-quality dry snorkel and is easily the best part of this set.
+Cressi has it down when it comes to dry top snorkels.
 On average they are drier than other snorkels from other brands.
 This is a great benefit when you’re snorkeling in rough waters as you get way less water into your snorkel and eventually your mouth.

 The snorkel can be attached to either the left or the right side of the mask.
 The mouth-piece is sturdy and comfortable to use even when you snorkel for extended periods of time.
 The size and material are unobtrusive in your mouth and won’t cause jaw fatigue for a long time.

-The snorkel fins in the set are what give the package the name.
+The snorkel fins in the snorkel set are what give the package the name.
 They are Palau fins and you can either get them in short or long.
 Typically, for snorkeling, you will prefer the short fins.
 They provide plenty of propulsion for snorkeling and are easy to transport.

 No matter whether you go for short or long snorkel fins, you get open-heel fins.
 These are typically preferred as they provide a better fit and more adjustment capabilities.
 The Palau fins offer a great balance between rigidity and flexibility and are comfortable to wear.